rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 <a name="0.4.82.1">0.4.82.1</a> When transcribing, do not abbreviate any words not abbreviated in the source.

 <a name="0.4.82.2">0.4.82.2</a> Do not expand abbreviations or modern contractions when transcribing.
-If the abbreviation occurs in the first five words of the [Title proper](/DCRMR/title/Title-proper/), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation) if considered important (see [1.25.3565.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.3565.1)).
+If the abbreviation occurs in the first five words of the [Title proper](/DCRMR/title/Title-proper/) (or, if the [Title proper](/DCRMR/title/Title-proper/) begins with an article, the first six words), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation) if considered important (see [1.25.3565.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.3565.1)).
+(For early-modern contractions, see [0.4.16](/DCRMR/general-rules/Transcription/#0416-brevigraphs).)

 ### 0.4.84 Letters or words intended to be read more than once

 <a name="0.4.84.1">0.4.84.1</a> If a letter or word appears only once on the source of information but the layout makes it clear that it is intended to be read more than once, then repeat the letter or word.
+Do not use square brackets.

 Make an explanatory note.